 The color of the blackberry curd really impressed me.
 The flavor was very delicate, and I felt like the vanilla custard overpowered it.
 This more simple serving with lightly sweet shortbread fits the blackberry curd much better.

-I used the recipe from the lemon cloud tart for the lemon curd, just swapping out blackberries for lemon.
+I used the recipe from the lemon Cream Pie for the lemon curd, just swapping out blackberries for lemon.
 (I thinned the blackberry juice a little with some lemon juice.)
 Feel free to switch out the fruit in this curd recipe, try grapefruit, lime, orange, blueberries, whatever you want.

 I’ve made shortbread before with only all-purpose flour, and with a combination of cornstarch and all-purpose flour.
 But, this time, I thought I would experiment with the flour.
 I decided to try rice flour; it doesn’t develop gluten so it gives a crumbly and tender shortbread, just like cornstarch would do.
 As the shortbread bakes, the smell of butter and sugar wafts in the kitchen- smelling heavenly.